 Interior finish work continued in the Transportation Building (TB).
-The installation of industrial equipment began in the TB.
-Mechanical, plumbing and electrical installation continued in the Warehouse Building (WB).
-The installation of doors and hardware continued in the WB.
-The painting of the structural steel was completed in the WB.
-Roof installation continued at the Train Wash Facility (TWF), and the installation of mechanical, electrical and plumbing work progressed.
-The installation of industrial equipment progressed in the TWF as did the installation of direct fixation track in the high bay area.
+Testing of industrial equipment continued as did punch list work in the TB.
+Punch list work continued in the Warehouse Building (WB).
+The installation of industrial equipment continued at the Train Wash Facility (TWF).
+Roofing installation continued in the Storage Bins and Vehicle Storage Facility.
 Testing of yard train control cabling continued throughout the site.
 The installation of switches, signals and insulated joints also continued.